 Instrumentation: : Piccolo, 2 Flutes, 2 Oboes, 2 Bassoons, 3 Clarinets, Bass Clarinet, Contrabass Clarinet (optional), 2 Alto Saxes, Tenor Sax, Bari Sax, 4 Trumpets, 4 Horns, 4 Trombones (3 tenor/1 bass), 2 Euphoniums, Tuba, Timpani, and 5 Percussionists.

 Cost to join the consortium is $500.
-This cost can be split into two payments (due by June 1 2019 and Dec 1 2019) if you wish to split the cost across two budget cycles.
+This cost can be split into two payments (All due by Dec 1 2019).
 Consortium members will receive a hard copy score and parts.
 The piece will be finished by August 1st, 2019.
 Members are free to perform the work following the March 2020 premiere, and will have exclusivity through January 1st, 2021.

 We certainly hope you’ll join us in bringing to life what I hope to be an important contribution to our literature.
 If you wish to join the consortium or if you have any questions, please contact me directly at firstname.lastname@example.org or Chris Dobbins at email@example.com.